tardate/LittleArduinoProjects/Equipment/NLB/FlashforgeCreatorPro2/README.md

 # #756 NLB Flashforge Creator Pro 2

 Using the amazing PLA 3D Printing services available in Singapore's National Libraries - Flashforge Creator Pro 2, Flashforge Dreamer, and 3D Pens.
+Note: Flashforge Creator Pro 2 printers were replaced by Bambu Lab P1S printers in late 2025.

 ![Build](./assets/FlashforgeCreatorPro2_build.jpg?raw=true)

 ## Notes

-Last year I accidentally discovered that Singapore's library service - the [National Library Board (NLB)](https://www.nlb.gov.sg/main/home) - has been running ["MakeIt" centres](https://www.nlb.gov.sg/main/services/MakeIT-at-Libraries) in their libraries where a range of tools are available to citizens to use (including 3D printers, laster cutters, digital cutters, and sewing machines).
+Last year I accidentally discovered that Singapore's library service - the [National Library Board (NLB)](https://www.nlb.gov.sg/main/home) - has been running ["MakeIt" centres](https://www.nlb.gov.sg/main/services/MakeIT-at-Libraries) in their libraries where a range of tools are available to citizens to use (including 3D printers, laser cutters, digital cutters, and sewing machines).
 This is an amazing service.
 They don't (yet) have 3D resin printers, but these tools make rapid prototyping readily available to all residents at no cost.

 For most of these services, they do require users to first complete a free [starter course](https://go.gov.sg/nlb-makeit-events).
 These help make sure you can keep yourself safe, and save the machines from damage.